Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Supervised-Learning-Aided Successive-Interference-Cancellation

-In the data detection phase, the receiver detects symbol vectors transmitted during the data transmission frame.
-The key idea of the data detection is to use a SIC approach based on the results of the previous two phases.
-More precisely, the receiver estimates the transmitted first subvector based on the empirical conditional PMFs obtained during the channel training; then the transmitted second subvector is estimated by canceling the effect of the first subvector.
+For the data detection phase, we develop a two-stage MCD method that consists of two successive MCD methods.
+I the developed method, the receiver estimates the first subvector based on the empirical conditional PMFs obtained during the learning phase, then estimates the second subvector by using the estimated first subvector.
+Details of two-stage MCD are described below.

-First, the receiver detects the first subvector, ${\bf x}^{(1)}$, by applying the MCD method in Section~\ref{sec:detection}.
-To apply MCD, the receiver exploits the empirical conditional PMFs for the first subvector obtained in the channel training.
-Let ${\bf x}_{k}^{(1)} \in \mathbb{C}^{N_{\rm t,1}}$ be a representative training vector for ${\bf x}_{k}^{(1)}$, defined as
+The receiver detects the first symbol subvector by applying the MCD method with the empirical conditional PMFs obtained during the system learning phase.
+As in the original MCD method, the receiver creates a representative received vector for each possible first subvector.
+The representative received vector for the $k$th possible first subvector, namely $\bar{\bf y}_{{\rm t},k}^{(1)} \in \mathbb{R}^{2N_{\rm r}-2N_{\rm t,2}}$, is obtained as